Abenity/abenity-csharp/README.md

-# Abenity C#
+# Abenity C&#35;

-This library communicates with the Abenity API to make it easier to integrate with Abenity, specifically in C#.
+This library communicates with the Abenity API to make it easier to integrate with Abenity, specifically in C&#35;.

 ## Nuget Feed